covcom/300CEM/Week_03_XML_and_Gradle/README.md

     ![add](.md_images/add.png)

 7. Extract the zip file you just downloaded, go into the android folder in it.
-You'll see a set of folders whoes names begin with drawable.
+You'll see a set of folders whose names begin with 'drawable'.
 Copy all drawable folders and paste into MyXml/app/src/main/res.
 Repeat for both icons you downloaded.
 If the system asks whether you want to merge file, just merge.

     Now your res folder should look like this